-Sadly, many businesses have been forced to shut down recently due to the pandemic and the economy.
-If this is your situation, we can assist you, including taking care of the various tax responsibilities that must be met.
+Sadly, many businesses have been forced to shut down recently due to the challenges of the economy, including the supply chain.
+If this is your situation, we can help you meet the various tax responsibilities that go with closing a business.

 Of course, a business must file a final income tax return and some other related forms for the year it closes its doors.
 The type of return to be filed depends on the type of business you have.
 Here’s a rundown of the basic requirements.

 Sole Proprietorships.
 You’ll need to file the usual Schedule C, “Profit or Loss from Business,” with your individual return for the year you close the business.
 You may also need to report self-employment tax.